-36 The decrease in interviews in April 2023 compared to January-March is because no data was collected for civil servants as the data collection tool was being updated.
+27 The decrease in interviews in April 2023 compared to January-March is because no data was collected for civil servants as the data collection tool was being updated.

-- Widespread unemployment and limited international aid and foreign investments in the country, resulting in lower incomes and leading to increased widespread poverty.
-This significantly reduced people's purchasing power and led to a decline in demand for supplies, goods, and services, putting downward pressure on overall prices, and indicating a contraction of the Afghan economy. - The ITA imposed price controls throughout Afghanistan, with several government departments, especially municipalities, interfering with the market.
-The police routinely patrol markets in major cities giving official price lists to shopkeepers, with prices lower than if they reflected only market forces. - The ITA have reactivated thirteen State Enterprises and Companies since August 2021, which are now 59 in total.
+- 1. Widespread unemployment and limited international aid and foreign investments in the country, resulting in lower incomes and leading to increased widespread poverty.
+This significantly reduced people's purchasing power and led to a decline in demand for supplies, goods, and services, putting downward pressure on overall prices, and indicating a contraction of the Afghan economy. - 2.
+The ITA imposed price controls throughout Afghanistan, with several government departments, especially municipalities, interfering with the market.
+The police routinely patrol markets in major cities giving official price lists to shopkeepers, with prices lower than they would be if they reflected only market forces. - The ITA have reactivated thirteen State Enterprises and Companies since August 2021, which now total 49.
 They play a critical role in the market through the importation of basic items such as fuel, wheat, and cooking oil, which are then sold below the local market price.